 But if you’re not also smart about your training, you’ll be benched (due to injury, not your laughable hook shot).
 So if your regular exercise routine consists of brisk walks to the fridge to grab a few beers, loading up the weight and jumping into this routine 90 mph with your hair on fire will leave you bedridden.
 Trust us, you’re not a sissy if you can’t lift as much as Predator-era Arnold; perfect form trumps weight every time.

 In order to add up to four inches to your vertical leap, you’ll need to perform these exercises in consecutive order, three times per week for four weeks.
 When you’re through — the program should take roughly 20 minutes to complete — stretch for about five minutes to help with flexibility and recuperation.
+You can also increase your hops by trying Pro Basketball Troop.

 EXERCISE #1: Medicine ball burpees